-- Use straw, not hay, to reduce the potential for introduction of weed seed.
-A general rule of thumb is to use between 10 and 20 square bales of straw per acre.
-The use of hay is generally discouraged on state forest lands.
-If straw cannot be obtained, lightly rake in native seed and monitor the site closely.
-Invasive seed can also be introduced from contaminated fill material or contaminated seeders.
+- Use straw, not hay, to protect the seed from predation and the site from surface erosion after seeding.
+Straw is used instead of hay to help lessen the potential for weed seed to be introduced into the site.
+A general rule of thumb is to use between 10 and 20 square bales of straw per acre. - While spreading straw can protect the native seed, it can also be a source of introduction of some agricultural weed species.
+Seeding projects utilizing straw and also projects skipping this step have both been successful on state forest lands.
+If the source of straw is unknown or untrusted, it may be better to skip this step, particularly if the district has a drag harrow or cultipacker to improve seed to soil contact or if the district is using a native seed drill. - Invasive and weed seed can also be introduced from contaminated fill material or contaminated seeders.
 Be sure seeding equipment is clean and free of any seed used previously whether on or off State forest lands.
 This is particularly important if seeding contractors are used. - Temporary cover crops should be added to all mixes to improve soil stabilization and increase initial establishment.
 Cover crops can be applied before the desired mix if waiting for the optimum time to plant native seed.
-When using in combination with another mix, they should be applied at a rate of 1 bushel (~30lbs) per acre.
-If used alone on a site, the cover crops should be applied at 2 bushels (~60lbs) per acre.
+When using in combination with another mix, they should be applied at a rate of 20lbs per acre.
+If used alone on a site, for initial E&S coverage until the appropriate seeding timeframe is reached, the cover crops should be applied at 40lbs per acre.

-Spring oats (Avena sativa) if seeding prior to August 15th Winter rye (Secale cereal) if seeding after August 15th \\Annual rye (Lolium multiflorum) may be used instead of oats or winter rye
+Use spring oats (Avena sativa) if seeding prior to August 15 th Use winter rye (Secale cereal) if seeding after August 15th Annual rye (Lolium multiflorum) may be used instead of oats or winter rye